Charles Holland Architects — Polly Charles Holland Architects — Polly

 A Summer Pavillion at Fountains Abbey

-Inspired by18th century landscapes with their follies, grottoes and exotic flor and fauna of picturesque gardens, the pavilion took the form of a 9m tall timber tower clad in brightly coloured plywood shingles to resemble the plumage of a parott.
+Inspired by 18th century picturesque landscapes with their follies, grottoes and exotic flora and fauna, the pavilion took the form of a 9m tall timber tower clad in brightly coloured plywood shingles to resemble the plumage of a parrot.
 The top of the tower contained a powerful lens which projected a view of the surrounding gardens onto a circular table.
 A hand-operated mechanism allowed visitors to rotate the lens in order to provide a 360 degree view.

 Polly’s bold and playful form stands in delightful contrast to the formal setting and surrounding greenery, drawing from other contextual references.
 The angular forms evoke the colourful patterns of tents and temporary structures once used for hosting parties at this site.
 Inspiration was also drawn from Jakab Bogdany’s early 18th-century painting Parrots and a Lizard in a Picturesque Garden, as well as the parrots in foliage frieze found in William Burges’ St Mary’s Church within the grounds.
 Finally Polly’s name is both a play on words and an allusion to Polyphemus, the one-eyed Greek god.